agtyra/deploy_21_grace/Documents/business_model_canvas.md

 ### Customer Profile

 #### Customer Jobs
-- Check which courses satisfy multiple degree or major requirements.
+- Check whether a course fits their degree, major, minor, or elective requirements.
 - Track prerequisites, core subjects, and progression rules across programs.
-- Make sure course choices still allow them to graduate on time.
+- Confirm that course choices satisfy degree progression requirements.

 #### Pains
 - Requirements are more complex and harder to compare across programs.